 This image shows large-scale atmospheric circulation on Earth.
 Note the three-dimensionality of the circulation.
 On the right-hand side of the image the arrows show vertical and horizontal air flow as part of six convection cells, three in each of the Northern and Southern hemispheres.
 The central part of the image shows surface winds blowing from the east (the Trade winds) or the west (The Westerlies) --note that the Polar Easterlies are not easily seen in this image.

 One of the most important things to understand from this image is that everything is driven by unequal solar heating as a function of latitude.
 The energy from our Sun is focused on the equatorial region and spread comparatively thinly over the polar regions.
 This is true on an average annual basis, Earth receives more solar energy at the equator than at the poles.
 As a result, the land, water, and air, over the equator are warm, and air rises over the equator.
 This warm air rises through the atmosphere and flows poleward as an upper atmosphere wind that is, essentially, an air-mail package of heat known as a Hadley Cell.
-The image here has arrows showing circulation in a vertical plate along one line of longitude (just to the east of the African continent) but, of course, this circulation takes place everywhere on Earth.
+The image here has arrows showing circulation in a vertical plane along a line of longitude (just to the east of the African continent) but, of course, this circulation occurs at all longitudes.
 Hadley circulation is 3D; heat moves poleward in upper atmosphere winds and there is a return flow from north to south (in the Northern hemisphere) that sets up the Northeasterly Trade winds (with the help of the Coriolis effect, as we'll see below).

 The Hadley Cell is set up by rising air over the equator.
 It begins with warming of air surrounding the equator, which creates a large region of lower surface pressures (due in part to the fact that columns of warm air weigh less than columns of cold air).
 This belt of equatorial low pressure causes air to be drawn together in a region called the Intertropical Convergence Zone (ITCZ).
 The convergence of warm, moist air over the equator transports large volumes of air aloft, to the top of the troposphere.
 This air is confined vertically by the base of the stratosphere and thus spreads out north and south toward the poles.